2400-sm-19/cs2400/README.md

     cd git-lab
     ```

 2. Create two empty (Markdown files) `README.md` and `answers.md`.
 Markdown is similar to html but much simpler.
 Search online for a quick reference.
-Record all your answers for this lab in `answers.md`.
+Record all your answers for this homework in `answers.md`.

     ```console
     touch README.md